drewww/prism/docs/source/making-a-roguelike/part5.rst

    local Name = prism.components.Name
    local sf = string.format

 These are mainly for convenience and brevity.
-We're going to use them in perform.
-Now head to the bottom of perform after everything else and add the following.
+Now head to the bottom of ``perform`` and add the following.

 .. code:: lua